jsommers/switchyard/examples/exercises/router/router3.rst

 5. Generate ICMP error messages when necessary, such as when an IP packet's TTL (time to live) value has been decremented to zero.

-The goal of the third router project is to accomplish items 4 and 5 above.
-When you're done with this project, you will have a fully functioning Internet router!
+The goal of this stage of the project is to accomplish items 4 and 5 above.
+When you're done with this project, you will have a fully functioning Internet router.
+You don't need to end there, though: some fun extensions to the router are described in another project description.

 Task 1: Responding to ICMP echo requests